boltlabs-inc/key-mgmt/README.md

 - A recent version of [stable Rust](https://www.rust-lang.org/) to build the Lock Keeper project.
 Version 1.64 is the minimum required version.
 - OpenSSL.
 You should be able to install this using your package manager of choice.
 - `protoc` is required to build .proto files.
 It can be installed using `brew` for MacOS or `apt install` for Linux.
 Further instructions [here](https://grpc.io/docs/protoc-installation/).
-- [cargo-make](https://github.com/sagiegurari/cargo-make) can be installed with `cargo install --cargo-make`.
+- [cargo-make](https://github.com/sagiegurari/cargo-make) can be installed with `cargo install cargo-make`.
 - [Docker](https://www.docker.com/).
+- On Linux, you may need to install [Docker Compose](https://docs.docker.com/compose/install/) separately.

 If you need to run the server outside of Docker, [MongoDB](https://www.mongodb.com/try/download/community) is also required.